TimTeaFan/tt_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a data scientist working in insurance with a focus on customer satisfaction and customer experience data.
+I am a data scientist working in insurance with a focus on customer satisfaction and customer experience.
+I enjoy working along the whole data science pipeline.
+From importing and cleaning data, to creating reports and visualizations using interactive dashboards, to building and training models.
+While R is my everyday work horse for most jobs, I am getting deeper into python for specific tasks such as NLP.

+Before becoming a Data Scientist, I was a post-doc researcher on happiness and life satisfaction in Japan.
+I have written numerous scientific publications at the intersection of psychology and economics and have presented my research at over 20 international conferences.